SK3CHI3/universal-resource-hub/README.md

 Discover free educational resources today!

 I'm Actually settng the project Up for The MMU innovation week, Where it will be the first time showing it to the world.
+I hope I get some fundings To Prperly polish all the features which are currently free on the Project.